red-data-tools/red-data-tools.github.io/index.md

   2. Acting rather than blaming

-     * We spend our time writing code, writing tests, writing documentations, introducing our work to others, giving feedback to other projects and so on--rather than blaming the current situation (Python may have many more good tools than Ruby), blaming some current library implementations and so on.
+     * We spend our time writing code, writing tests, writing documentation, introducing our work to others, giving feedback to other projects and so on--rather than blaming the current situation (Python may have many more good tools than Ruby), blaming some current library implementations and so on.

   3. Continuous, iterative progress rather than a short, big project